 2. Do Not Speak Poorly About the Other Parent

 It may be tempting to speak poorly about your children’s other parent to your children.
 However, doing so can make your children feel uncomfortable and obligated to choose a side.
 Since their other parent is likely someone they love and admire, refrain from making critical remarks about them in front of your children.

 You may want to ask your children questions about your ex so that you can find out what they are doing in their spare time, who they are dating, and anything else you are curious about.
 By asking your children questions about their other parent, you turn them into a spy rather than helping them feel safe and loved.

 4. Consider Therapy

 Working with a family therapist who is well-versed in divorce is a wise decision.
 They can provide you with guidance on what to do when the going gets tough.
 You should also consider signing your children up for therapy sessions as they may be hesitant to express their feelings because they do not want to hurt you or their other parent.

 Make it clear to your children that both of their parents still love them and will continue to be in their lives.
 Explain to them what they can expect going forward.
 For example, tell them they will be living with mommy but spending time with daddy every Thursday and Sunday.

 Contact Our DuPage County Divorce Lawyers

-For more information on how to make life easier for your children after divorce, you should contact our experienced DuPage County divorce lawyers at Mevorah Law Office, LLC.
+For more information on how to make life easier for your children after divorce, you should contact our experienced DuPage County divorce lawyers at Mevorah & Giglio Law Offices.
 We can provide you with additional strategies that can make a positive difference in your children’s lives.